Drug Rehabs Need Specialized Landing Pages

 - Are the call-to-action buttons easily seen?

 Remember that your website is your company image.
-Your landing page addresses a speck problem a person needs a solution for.
+Your landing page addresses a specific problem a person needs a solution for.

 Crafting a Value Proposition for your landing page

 Your website has a tagline, vision page, and mission statement.
 However, landing pages forgo those things instead of using a unique value proposition.
-This statement answers the question, “how are you going to solve my problem?”
+This statement answers, “How will you solve my problem?”

 Using Layout as Persuasion

 A landing page uses whitespace, contrast typography, and direction cues to emphasize your message.
 Treatment centers don’t have full-time employees who are skilled in the art of copywriting and presentation.

 The bottom line for drug rehabs and landing pages

 We would love to earn your business.
 We can create conversion-optimized landing pages quickly.
 Please don’t hesitate to contact us for a no-pressure conversation.
 In the meantime, we’ll see you on the interwebs.

 One more thing.
 If you would like to see an example of a landing page, this is the one we put together for ourselves.
 It’s designed to go with ads for our Live Chat Services.
 Victoria Berman does much of the technical work.
 She’s efficient because she does this exclusively for Drug Treatment Centers.
-If you want to learn more, drop us a note.
+If you’d like to learn more, feel free to drop us a note.